-- Submit the monitoring results of at least one applicable sample from the VOC and/or pesticide parameter group(s) that has been taken within the past five years.
-A nondetectable analysis for each chemical within the parameter group(s) is required. - Submit a dated statement which is signed by the system's designated person verifying
+Submit the monitoring results of at least one applicable sample from the VOC and/or pesticide parameter group(s) that has been taken within the past five years.
+A nondetectable analysis for each chemical within the parameter group(s) is required.

-- that the PWS is confident that a susceptibility waiver for the VOC and/or pesticide parameter groups will not threaten public health; and - Verify that the source is developed in a protected aquifer, as defined in R309-600-6(1)(v), and have a public education program which addresses proper use and disposal practices for pesticides and VOCs as in the management sections of the DWSP Plan.
+- Submit a dated statement which is signed by the system's designated person verifying that the PWS is confident that a susceptibility waiver for the VOC and/or pesticide parameter groups will not threaten public health; and - Verify that the source is developed in a protected aquifer, as defined in R309-600-6(1)(v) and have a public education program which addresses proper use and disposal practices for pesticides and VOCs as in the management sections of the DWSP Plan.

-Because the well does not qualify for protected aquifer classification, it is not eligible for a susceptibility waiver.
+Because the Club House Well, Golf Course Well, and Thads Peak Well do not withdraw water from a protected aquifer, they are not eligible for a susceptibility waiver.